tls-stuff/rfc8447bis-new/draft-salowey-tls-rfc8447bis.md

 requires Standards Action {{!RFC8126}}.
 IESG Approval is REQUIRED for a Y->N transition.

-IANA [SHALL add/has added] the following note:
+IANA [SHALL add/has added] the following notes:

 Note:
 : If an item is not marked as "Recommended" it does not necessarily mean